 2. Our Example Robot Leg

 Robots are typically made of metal, plastic, or some other hard and rigid material that does not deform.
-Picture 2a shows the five objects that form the basis of our example leg.
+The following picture shows the five objects that form the basis of our example leg.

 3. Rigging Our Example Robot Leg